 To program via USB, simply connect a USB Mini cable to the USB socket.
 Then using the "DDC Configurator" connect to the unit.
 Help is available for the software online.

 The rest of this section will explain the multitude of parameters that can be configured by the other methods.

-SMS, Keypad and DTMF programming all use the same parameters, however there are some subtle differences in how to use them.
+SMS, Keypad and DTMF programming all use the same parameters, reference 8.6 SMS Programing (page 16)